nonarkitten/buffee-nano/README.md

 ![Underside of Buffee Nano showing major components and pin orientation](images/buffee-nano-underside.png "Buffee Nano Underside")

 ## Programming
  The iCE40 HX is loaded via the SPI Flash chip.
-This is programmed through a 10-pin header that ias accessible from the top side.
+This is programmed through a 10-pin header that is accessible from the top side.
 You may either solder-on a SMT 10-pin Cortex ARM style header here, use pogo pins or simply solder some wire leads from it.

 ![Topside of Buffee Nano showing programming header](images/buffee-nano-topside-programming.png "Buffee Nano Topside")